greenzorro/victor42.eth/content/post-en/折腾与思考/打造个人免费AI浏览器.md

 ![A screenshot of browser tab grouped under playwriter and the debugging banner](https://cdn.victor42.work/posts/2026-01/9c37079da9ef6a93e32a435f7801ef72.webp)

 Open a webpage, click the cursor-like plugin icon.
-The page will be framed in a "playwriter" tab group—this is the AI's playground.
+The page will be framed in a "playwriter" tab group - this is the AI's playground.

 Send this to the AI: